Hundreds flee heavy Mosul fighting as others return to liberated areas

 Hundreds of thousands of civilians are still trapped in western Mosul, where Iraqi forces are making slow progress against Islamic State in what is a labyrinth of narrow streets.

 As of April 20, some 503,000 people have been displaced from Mosul, of whom 91,000 have returned, according to the UN refugee agency UNHCR.
-The U.N. migration agency, the IOM, puts the displaced figure at 334,518 people as of April 23.
+The UN migration agency, the IOM, puts the displaced figure at 334,518 people as of April 23.

 Still, there were signs of a slow return to commerce on Sunday, with one man setting up a cigarette stand and a family selling candy bars and water on the Mosul-Baghdad road, and residents were eager to rebuild.